SkafteNicki/dtu_mlops/10_deployment/readme.md

 is to serve a Resnet type neural network that is trained for classification on [ImageNet](https://www.image-net.org/).

 1. Install `torchserve` and its dependencies.
 I recommend installing version 0.2.0 as the newest version (0.3.0) seems to have some incompatilities with the rest of the torch ecosystem.
-There are seperate instructions [here](https://github.com/pytorch/serve#install-torchserve-and-torch-model-archiver) if you are on linux/mac vs. windows.
+There are separate instructions [here](https://github.com/pytorch/serve#install-torchserve-and-torch-model-archiver) if you are on linux/mac vs. windows.